-Under the earlier service tax regime, housing societies were required to register themselves under the law of service tax earlier, if the aggregate of the maintenance charges levied by the housing society exceeded Rs 10 lakhs in a financial year.
-However, under the Goods and Services Tax (GST) regime, this limit has been raised to Rs 20 lakhs.
-So, a housing society will have to collect GST from its members, if the aggregate of the charges during a financial (whether subject to GST or not) exceeds Rs 20 lakhs in a financial year, it has to register itself under the GST laws and obtain a registration under the GST for this purpose.
+Under the earlier service tax regime, housing societies were required to register themselves under the law of service tax, if the aggregate of Society maintenance charges levied by the housing society exceeded Rs 10 lakhs in a financial year.
+However, under the Goods and Services Tax (GST) regime, this limit has been doubled to Rs 20 lakhs.
+So, if the aggregate of maintenance charges levied by the housing society exceeds the threshold of Rs 20 lakhs in a financial year, it has to register itself under the GST laws and obtain a registration number.

 On what component of maintenance charges is the GST levied?

-Rate of GST, input tax credits and the reverse charge mechanism
+GST rates, input tax credits and the reverse charge mechanism

-The housing society will have to levy GST at 18 per cent, on the maintenance charges recovered from its members.
-The housing society can avail of the input credit for such items, it cannot reduce the rate of GST being charged to its members.
-The society will also have to pay GST under the reverse charge mechanism, in case it is registered under GST, on all the services or goods received by it from unregistered suppliers.
-The society will be entitled to claim set off of the GST paid on such supplies, against its GST liability with respect to maintenance charges.
+Although the society can avail of the input credit for such items, it cannot reduce the rate of GST being charged to its members.
+The society is also required to pay GST under the reverse charge mechanism, in case it is registered under the GST, on all the services or goods received by it from unregistered suppliers.
+The society, however, is entitled to claim set-off of the GST paid on such supplies, against its GST liability with respect to maintenance charges.
 (Note: Presently the mechanism of reverse charge mechanism has been deferred till September 30, 2019.
 Hence, the impact of such levy will not be there, till it is implemented.)

-(The author is a taxation and home finance expert, with 30 years’ experience)
+(The author is a tax and investment expert, with 35 years’ experience)